A Wearable Ritual for Emotional Hygiene: Finding Your Center

 Important Note

-5 Ways to Improve Emotional Regulation (With Flow On's Help)
+5 Ways People Practice Emotional Regulation

 1. Name the Emotion Out Loud